wbotelhos/normalizy/README.md

 # '32'
 ```

-If you want cast the value to an integer, provide `cast` option:
+If you want cast the value, provide `cast` option with desired cast method:

 ```ruby
 normalizy :age, with: number: { cast: :to_i }